MidziRibery/PROJECT-Net-Craft/README.md

 # PROJECT-Net-Craft
-[ Cybersecurity Project ] Operation Net Crafts has two phases.
-Phase 1, "Network Mapping," surveys the internal network, identifying devices and key points.
-Phase 2, "External Intel Gathering," uses Shodan and WHOIS to analyze the network's public presence and traffic.
-Execute precisely for a complete overview
+[ Cybersecurity Project ]

+Operation Net Crafts is a two-phased reconnaissance mission.
+Phase 1, "Network Mapping," surveys the internal network, identifying devices, communication protocols, and key infrastructure points.
+Phase 2, "External Intel Gathering," uses Shodan and WHOIS for digital surveillance, examining the network's public presence and analyzing traffic.
+Execute with precision for a comprehensive overview.

+Project under CFC